aaronjanse/3mux/README.md

-# 3mux

 `3mux` is a terminal multiplexer with out-of-the-box support for search, mouse-controlled scrollback, and i3-like keybindings.
+Imagine `tmux` with a smaller learning curve and more sane defaults.

 <img src="./demo.gif" width="800"/>

 <!--TODO: GIF!-->

-## Features
+### Features

 * i3-like keybindings
 * search